Gallery Exhibition

 Video I: Constellation Patterns

-Islamic geometric patterns are a rich and venerable ornamental tradition, their interlocking stars woven through precise geometric rules.
-While four- and six-fold constellations rest naturally on square or hexagonal grids, any departure from these symmetries—with stars of five, seven, nine, or eleven points, and countless others—unravels into a far more complex puzzle.
-Artists have met this challenge with inventive geometries and artful distortions, yet the crafting of nonstandard constellations has remained painstaking, uncertain, and underexplored.
+Islamic geometric patterns are a rich ornamental tradition, with interlocking stars woven through precise geometric rules.
+Four- and six-fold constellations rest naturally on square or hexagonal grids, but stars with five, seven, nine, eleven, or other numbers of points introduce a more complex puzzle.
+Artists have met this challenge with inventive geometries and artful distortions, yet nonstandard constellations remain painstaking, uncertain, and underexplored.

 Video II: Encoding–Decoding Scheme

 Intrigued by constellations that mix or depart from classical symmetries, Rebecca Lin and Craig S. Kaplan proposed an encoding–decoding scheme for generating star-based designs.
 A planar graph encodes the pattern: vertices represent stars, and edges specify how they meet.
-From this graph, a circle packing—guaranteed by the circle packing theorem—provides a geometric scaffold, upon which classical construction techniques are adapted to produce the interlocking motifs.
+From this graph, a circle packing, guaranteed by the circle packing theorem, provides a geometric scaffold on which classical construction techniques are adapted to produce interlocking motifs.

-This translation between combinatorial and geometric representation opens new expressive possibilities.
-By crafting the connections between vertices, one controls each star's points and how stars relate.
-The rest of the exhibition features many new designs—some classical-looking, others more freeform—created with this approach.
+This translation between combinatorial and geometric representation opens new visual possibilities.
+By shaping the connections between vertices, one controls each star’s points and relationships.
+The works that follow treat this scheme not only as a design method, but as a way of moving between mathematics, ornament, computation, and material form.

 Video III: Computational Design Tool

-Lin and Kaplan developed a computational design tool that renders the graphical and geometric objects of their encoding–decoding scheme as graphical and programmable structures.
-It supports a new mode of reasoning about the method and the expanded design space it creates, bridging the gap between mathematical abstraction and craft.
+Lin and Kaplan developed a computational design tool that renders the graphical and geometric objects of their encoding–decoding scheme as both visual and programmable structures.
+The tool supports a new mode of reasoning about the method and the design space it creates, bridging mathematical abstraction and craft.

 Projections